opentraffic/manila-hackathon-jupyter/README.md

 average roadway speeds by day of week and hour of day.

 *Example 2:* Combine CSV data with Shapefile.
-This example uses a GeoJSON bounding box to select a subset of street segments in Cebu, and calculates the average travel speed using this filter subset of streets.
-This demonstates both the CSV and Shapefile analysis steps, and basic geospatial analysis techniques.
+This example uses a GeoJSON bounding box to select a subset of street segments in Cebu, and calculates the average travel speed using this filtered subset of streets.
+This demonstates data loading and analysis, and geospatial analysis techniques.